Geranium Essential Oil – Possible Skin Issues:

 Always blend Geranium essential oil in carrier oils like Olive oil, Jojoba oil or Coconut oil before using it topically.
 This is because organic and pure essential oils are extremely concentrated liquid substances that may impair the skin surface, when used in an undiluted form.

 Essential oils are recommended only for external use and never ingest essential oils as it can cause serious health hazards.
-Administering Geranium oil orally in studies has witnessed acute dermal LD50 in rabbits.
+When administering Geranium oil orally in studies, acute dermal LD50 has been witnessed in rabbits.
 This may also cause possible drug interactions with antidiabetic medicines and the enzyme, CYP2B6 inhibiting effect of geraniol causes drug interaction metabolized by CYP2B6.

 A recent study has witnessed this by testing alloxan-induced diabetic male rats with Geranium oil for about a month.
 The level of blood glucose was decreased by glibenclamide and the concentration of hepatic glycogen was significantly augmented.